UTenret/KRPSim/README.md

 Each scenario is a plain text file.
 Blank lines and lines that start with `#` are ignored.
 The grammar uses three kinds of statements:

--   Stock definition : Declares the initial quantity for a resource.
+-   Stock definition: Declares the initial quantity for a resource.
 Missing stocks default to 0.
 Example : `iron_plate:15`
 -   Process definition: Describes consumption, production, and duration.
 Needs and results lists are semicolon-separated `name:qty` pairs.
-Either list may be empty. | `smelt:(ore:1;coal:1):(plate:1):3`
+Either list may be empty.
+Example : `smelt:(ore:1;coal:1):(plate:1):3`
--   Optimize directive | Chooses the objective.
+-   Optimize directive: Chooses the objective.
 Use `optimize:(stock)` to maximize a stock quantity, or `optimize:(time;stock)` to minimize the time to reach a stock threshold.
-Example :`optimize:(electronic_circuit)`
+Example : `optimize:(electronic_circuit)`

 All identifiers are alphanumeric (underscores allowed for stocks) and quantities are signed integers.
 See the `input_files/` directory for complete examples such as `factorio`, `pomme`, and `recre`.